Cirru/parser.coffee/README.md

 ### A glance of Cirru

-With the syntaxes described above, I got Cirru:
+Combine the syntax rules above:

 ```